bkrmendy/game_engine_mathematics_code/README.md

 # Code for Game Engine Mathematics by Eric Lengyel

-This repo contains implementations of the math presented in GEM.
+This repo contains implementations of some of the math presented in GEM.